-Beginning in fall 2021, the 34 institutions in the Violet cohort will undergo a site visit by a trained team of reviewers.
-The information from the Program Review and Common Standards review processes, data in the Accreditation Data System and the related data dashboards including survey results and performance assessment data, as well as interviews and documentation available on an institution's accreditation website will be used by the site visit team to inform them about the programs prior to the site visit.
+Beginning in fall 2020, the 34 institutions in the Violet Cohort will undergo a site visit by a trained team of reviewers.
+The information from the Program Review and Common Standards review processes, data in the Annual Data System and the related data dashboards, as well as interviews and documentation available on an accreditation website will be used by the site visit team to inform them about the programs prior to the site.